codemancers/invoker/readme.md

 Information about configuring and using Invoker can be found on -  [Invoker Website](http://invoker.codemancers.com)

+Invoker documentation is maintained via `jekylly` and hosted on `github`.
+If you would like to fix an error or update something - please submit a pull request against `gh-pages` branch of `Invoker`.

 ## Bug reports and Feature requests

 Please use [Github Issue Tracker](https://github.com/code-mancers/invoker/issues) for feature requests or bug reports.